 II.
-TRAINING MATERIAL FOR PROFESSIONALS
+TRAINING MATERIAL FOR WORKERS/ OPERATORS

 A.I.S.E. and AMFEP (Association of Manufacturers and Formulators of Enzyme Products) have jointly developed guidelines for those handling or working with enzymes.
 A list of tips and safe working practices has been prepared in the form of a poster.

 This information is provided free of charge and is based on technical data that the A.I.S.E./AMFEP participating member companies believe to be reliable.

 It is intended for use by persons having technical skills and at their own discretion and risk.
 Since conditions of use are outside our control, we make no warranties, express or implied, and assume no liability in connection with any use of this information.
 Nothing herein is to be taken as a license to operate under or a recommendation to infringe any patents.